ThomasKranz/arxiv_ETL/README.md

 The data will be finally stored in .csv and .db files using SQlite3.

 This repo contains a yaml file in the github folder to run this project as CI/CD pipeline.
 The workflow is scheduled for one daily run.

-The script can also be run as a batch-file.
-Have a look at the 'Run_python_file.bat'.

 Codes are still not commented.
 Pls contact me for any questions.
 Enjoy trying it out!